On Air with Ryan Seacrest

 On Air with Ryan Seacrest is a weekday syndicated radio program hosted by Ryan Seacrest.
-It was launched in 2004 as a drive time show at the same time on Los Angeles Top 40 station 102.7 KIIS-FM as the television show with the same name, although Seacrest had hosted a similar show in afternoon drive time on sister station 98.7 KYSR from 1995 until 2003.
+It was launched in 2004 as a drive time show at the same time on Los Angeles Top 40 station 102.7 KIIS-FM as the television show with the same name, although Seacrest had hosted a similar show in afternoon drive time on sister station Star 98.7 KYSR from 1995 until 2003.
 The TV series ran for several months in 2004, but nationwide syndication of the radio program did not start until 2008.
 While Seacrest hosted his Los Angeles show in the morning, the syndicated show's affiliates aired it in middays or afternoons.
 The syndicated show took segments from Seacrest's live Los Angeles wake up show and packaged them with music, so listeners in other cities could hear them later in the day or the following day.
 The live radio show originated its broadcast from the KIIS-FM studios in Burbank, California.
 KIIS-FM is owned by iHeartMedia, Inc.

 Seacrest began working in New York City on May 1, 2017, as co-host of the syndicated talk show Live with Kelly and Ryan, and the KIIS-FM radio program continues to air live from 9 AM to 1 PM Eastern Time (ET) / 6 to 10 AM Pacific Time (PT), with Seacrest currently broadcasting from a studio at the facilities of WABC-TV (where Live is produced).
 While he is on live TV, prerecorded discussions and bits air on KIIS-FM from 9 to 10 AM (ET) / 6 to 7 AM (PT), with his staff supplying live weather and traffic reports.
 After 10 AM (ET) / 7 AM (PT), Seacrest is heard live on KIIS-FM from the Manhattan studio.
 On Air with Ryan Seacrest is syndicated through an iHeart subsidiary, Premiere Networks.
-It is heard on over 130 radio stations in the U.S. and Canada.
+It is heard on over 130 radio stations in the United States and Canada.